martin0258/skype-bot/README.md

 Skype Bot
 =========

-Send a message to a Skype chat automatically.
+Send messages to a Skype chat automatically.

 Installation
 ============